-Optimum – owned by Mars Petcare and endorsed by celebrity vet Dr. Chris Brown – offers a simple range of six different dry foods – for kittens, adults, and seniors.
+Optimum – owned by Mars Petcare and endorsed by celebrity vet Dr Chris Brown – offers a simple range of six different dry foods – for kittens, adults, and seniors.
 You’ll also find food formulated for preventing furballs and for oral care.
-For kittens it offers dry food with chicken while for adults it has the option of tuna, kangaroo or chicken flavours to choose from.
+For kittens, it offers dry food with chicken while for adults it has the option of tuna, kangaroo or chicken flavours to choose from.
 These come in 800g bags and are claimed to provide additional vitamins and antioxidants to build your cat’s immunity.

 Not all cat food is the same – there can be a drastic difference between brands and their product lines.
-Unfortunately, it can be the case that cheaper is riskier as it may use cheaper, nutritionally deficit fillers or it may not be compliant with Australian standards.
+Unfortunately, it can be the case that cheaper is riskier as it may use cheaper, nutritionally-deficient fillers or it may not be compliant with Australian standards.
 This can also happen at the top end of the price range, which is why it’s so important to read the label.

 The Australian pet food industry is largely self-regulated.
 In 2011, industry representatives, the RSPCA and various other relevant stakeholders developed the Australian Standard for the Manufacturing and Marketing of Pet Food (AS 5812-2011) which sets base standards for pet food nutrition, safety, and marketing.
 However, adherence to this standard is voluntary – check the packaging to see whether or not it states to be compliant with AS 5812-2011.
 Also, according to the RSPCA, the regulation of ‘pet meat’ products is seriously lacking.

 One longstanding issue with pet food safety in Australia is the use of sulphur dioxide, sodium sulphite, and potassium sulphite as food preservatives.
 These can cause potentially fatal thiamine (Vitamin B1) deficiencies in cats and dogs.
-AS 5812 includes a requirement that any pet food product containing any of these preservatives must contain sufficient thiamine, to prevent a deficiency.
+AS 5812 includes a requirement that any food product containing any of these preservatives must contain sufficient thiamine, to prevent a deficiency.